erhant/moonmath/README.md

     Contributions
 </h3>

 Please feel free to open an issue or create a pull-request if something is not clear, could have been better, or is missing references.
+For the chapters with notebooks, please write the changes in the notebook and then generate the README files with `make markdown`.